 By the early 1980s, the M1 helmet had been in Canadian general issue for over 20 years, and a replacement was needed.
 With the development of impact resistant materials such as Kevlar, most major armies were testing or had already adopted new helmet materials and designs.
-Canada operationally trialled several patterns of helmet, notably the American PASGT and a French pattern, the Spectra or F2.
+Canada operationally trialled several patterns of helmet, notably the American PASGT and a French pattern.

 The American Personnel Armor System for Ground Troops (PASGT) consisted of a helmet and a ballistic armoured vest.
 Both items entered American service in the early 1980s.
 The PASGT helmet saw some considerable use by Canadians on peacekeeping tours in the 1990s, notably in the former Yugoslavia.